 Who were your UCalgary mentors?

 I worked on my biomedical engineering thesis with Dr. Noreen Kamal, PhD, adjunct associate professor in the department of clinical neurosciences at the Cumming School of Medicine.
 She is a phenomenal mentor.
 She really empowered me.

 What is your advice for new engineering students?

-In my last year, I was doing my senior Capstone design project and my thesis at the same time.
+In my last year, I was doing my senior capstone design project and my thesis at the same time.
 It was stressful, but instead of procrastinating, which I think is every student’s greatest enemy, I just focused on what I had to do and I got it done.
-One strategy that I used is to try and get all my tasks for the day – everything academic that I possibly could – done by 6 p.m.
+One strategy that I used was to try and get all my tasks for the day – everything academic that I possibly could – done by 6 p.m.
 Then I’d say, ‘Okay.
 Stop.
 That's it.’
 It helped me to just focus.
-The other thing is I started going to the gym a lot more, which sounds kind of counterintuitive, and I always thought I didn't have time, but it's so important.
+The other thing is I started going to the gym more, which sounds kind of counter-intuitive, and I always thought I didn't have time, but it's so important.

 What is your life beyond engineering?

 I love living in Lethbridge.
-I think part of it is I'm from Kamloops, which is the same size, about 90,000 people.
-And I think a lot of it is there are a lot of young professionals here, like the people that I work with.
+I think part of it is that I'm from Kamloops, which is the same size - about 90,000 people.
+And, I think a lot of it is that there are a lot of young professionals here, like the people that I work with.
 It's really a fun group that likes doing things together.
-There are trails for running, good food, people that are cool – and that’s pretty much all I need.
-So I’m set.
+There are trails for running, good food, people that are cool, and that’s pretty much all I need.
+So, I’m set.